-- If the SRS indicator light does not come on after you turn the ignition ON (II). - If the light stays on after the engine starts.

-• If the light comes on or flashes on and off while you drive.
+- If the SRS indicator light does not come on after you turn the ignition ON (II). - If the light stays on after the engine starts. - If the light comes on or flashes on and off while you drive.

-If you see any of these indications, your airbags may not deploy when you need them.
+If you see any of these indications, your front or side airbags may not deploy, or your passenger's side airbag automatic cutoff system may not work properly.
 See your Honda dealer as soon as possible.

-Ignoring the SRS indicator light can result in serious injury or death if the airbags do not inflate when needed.
+Ignoring the SRS indicator light can result in serious injury or death if the airbags or cutoff system do not work properly.